 Themes Supporting Microformats

-- The SemPress theme by Matthias Pfefferle is currently the only theme to support microformats, microformats2 and schema.org (theme).
+- The SemPress theme by Matthias Pfefferle is currently the only theme to support microformats, microformats2 and schema.org.
+The official version of the theme can be found in the WordPress.org repository.
 There are also several child themes available on Github listed in the project's instructions as well.

 - Independent Publisher as of v1.7 now supports microformats2 (though could possibly be further improved?) and additionally does some custom display in comments.php to better differentiate between comments, webmentions, pingbacks, and trackbacks.
 (Nota bene: the WordPress.com version of this theme is a separate fork and doesn't have the mf2/webmentions support.)
 The theme is actively being developed on GitHub for additional detail, contributions, and support.